linrunner/tlp-doc/faq/battery.rst

 Why does the battery not start to discharge when the stop threshold is reached during charging?
 -----------------------------------------------------------------------------------------------
-*Author's remark: sometimes users trap into this misconception without me having understood how it happens.
+*Author's remark: sometimes users trap into this misunderstanding without me having understood how it happens.
 This is the attempt to lead them out again.*

 The task of the stop threshold is to reduce battery wear by limiting the charge level below 100%.
-So charging stops at the threshold value and the battery will not be discharged as long as the charger remains connected.
+So charging stops at the threshold and the battery will not be discharged as long as the charger remains connected.

-This is the behaviour intended by the manufacturer.
+This is the behaviour defined by Lenovo.
 It is hard-coded into the EC firmware (see above) and behaves identically for the pre-loaded OS.

-In contrast, repeated discharge of the battery during operation on AC power, when it has reached the desired maximum state of charge, would lead to absurdly high wear (i.e. charging cycles), without any benefit being derived from it.
+In contrast, repeated discharge of the battery during operation on AC power would lead to absurdly high wear (i.e. charging cycles) without any benefit being derived from it.

 Can I prevent discharging the battery by setting the start threshold?
 ---------------------------------------------------------------------